FR-translation-for-Stardew-Valley-Mods/predictivemods/ROADMAP.md

 * content:
 	* today's wallpaper and flooring at Pierre's General Store
 	* today's shirt at Sandy's Oasis (if bus repaired)
-	* today's items at the Traveling Cart
+	* today's items at the Traveling Cart (on Fridays and Sundays)

 ### ScryingOrb.ShoppingExperience